-Co-design of Nature-based Solutions (following NBS) lies at the core of the project proGIreg.
-It means systematically involving all relevant stakeholders from the very start of the project and engaging them as equal co-creators.
-The aim of co-design is to achieve mutually valued outcomes, a joint ownership of the NBS implemented as well as a good fit between the NBS and the local context.
-To establish and steer the co-design process in the Frontrunner Cities (following FRC), ICLEI organizes three rounds workshops, that bring together relevant stakeholders and engage them in the local co-design process.
-The target audience is the core group in each FRC, composed of the different local project partners involved in the design and implementation of the selected NBS and further key stakeholders, considered relevant for the successful implementation of the respective NBS.
+Co-design of Nature-based Solutions (NBS) lies at the core of the project proGIreg.
+It means systematically involving all relevant stakeholders from the very start of the project and engaging them as equal co-creators of NBS in order to achieve mutually valued outcomes, a joint ownership of the NBS implemented as well as a good fit between the NBS and the local context. proGIreg defines co-design as a process occurring in the Living Labs (LL) as the first stage of the co-creation concept, prior to the co-implementation of NBS (WP3).
+Co-creation includes the phases of co-design, co-implementation, co-maintenance / co-evaluation of NBS.

+To establish and steer the co-design process in the Frontrunner Cities (FRC), ICLEI organizes three rounds of workshops (T2.2), bringing together and engaging relevant stakeholders in the local co-design process.
+The target audience in each FRC is composed of a core group of different local project partners involved in the design and implementation of the selected NBS, including representatives from academia /research institutions, local government (municipality), SMEs, and civil society (individual citizens and NGOs representing citizens).
+It also integrates additional key stakeholders considered relevant for the successful implementation of the respective NBS.